 what programming language is patientsource written in?

 What Security Measures does PatientSource employ?

 Our partners, Microsoft, provide most of our security measures.
 We use a systematic iterative approach to security as recommended by industry specialist Bruce Schneier:

-- We employ strict key management controls and key expiry to reduce the possibility of key misused
+We employ strict key management controls and key expiry to reduce the possibility of key misuse

 Patient Data at Rest

 Patient data is encrypted using Microsoft's Azure database storage technology using AES256.
 There is a unique key per enterprise customer of PatientSource.
 We employ database activity monitoring and intrusion detection, coupled to a rapid response team.

 Back ups use a hybrid encryption with Elliptic Curve brainpoolP512 asymmetric keys to encode a separate backup AES256 encryption key.
 Only the client possesses the relevant brainpoolP512 private key.

 Patient Data in Transit